DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Introduction to the Zettelkasten Method • Zettelkasten Method.md

 [DokuWiki](https://www.dokuwiki.org/) is one of my favourite software solutions for managing a Zettelkasten.
 If you use DokuWiki, you could consider not making each Zettel its own wiki page.
 The design of the DokuWiki user interface is more tailored towards long(er) pages.
 This violates the principle of atomicity to appoint.
 However, if you link directly to subsections and each subsection contains one thought you will be fine.
 Every page can be divided into sections and subsections, each with its address, making it possible to treat sections as individual Zettel.

 DokuWiki allows you to use title-based IDs and keeps the links functioning if you change the title names, hence the IDs.
 I still recommend to additionally use time-based IDs.
-They would just come up in the address of each site or subsection but wouldn’t be in the way otherwise.
+They would just come up in the address of each site or subsection but wouldn't be in the way otherwise.
 The benefit is that you will be able to export DokuWiki to another software (especially text editors) solution much easier.
 Think of the time-based ID part of the code of the Zettelkasten itself which can be read by various software.
 If the code is complete you can use a high number of apps.
 If you decide against some parts of the code (conventions) transitions will be much harder.

 With DokuWiki, Structure Notes are regular wiki pages.
 They deal with structures just like plain text files do, which I described above.